brainandforce/Electrum.jl/docs/src/types.md

 of crystals in arbitrary dimension, which may be useful for theoretical work or for handling complicated real-world cases, such as incommensurately modulated crystals.

-# Lattices and basis vectors

-## Basis vectors

-The `RealBasis` and `ReciprocalBasis`can be used to represent the basis vectors of a crystal.
-The types use the following conventions:
-  * The units are assumed to be bohr for lengths or rad bohr⁻¹ for inverse.
-  * Conversion between the two involve a factor of 2π (multiplication for the `RealBasis` >
-`ReciprocalBasis` conversion, and vice versa).

-They are implemented by using the `Electrum.LatticeBasis{S,D,T}` type, where `S` is a the tag type `ByRealSpace` or `ByReciprocalSpace`, `D` is the dimension, and `T` is the element type.

-### Why not use `SMatrix` for basis vectors?

-While the `SMatrix` type seems to make sense for a collection of basis vectors, it poses one major
-problem: the calculation of type parameters.

-The `SMatrix{D1,D2,T,L}` type requires four type parameters - `D1` and `D2` are each of the matrix dimensions, and `T` is the element type of the matrix.
-However, one last parameter is needed: `L`, the length of the `NTuple` that backs the `SMatrix`.

-Julia currently does not allow for the calculation of type parameters from other type parameters, which poses a serious problem in the declaration of structs.
-Technically, a type like `SMatrix{3,3,Float64}` is an abstract type, as the `L` parameter is undeclared, even though the value of `L` can be inferred from `D1` and `D2`.
-By declaring a struct to have this type, there seems to be a significant performance drop.

-The `LatticeBasis` types wrap an `SVector{D,SVector{D,Float64}}`.
-This only requires a single type parameter `D`, and allows for fully concrete struct declarations.
-Various methods are defined on this type to make it work like a normal matrix, such as matrix multiplication.

-The other issue is that there are contexts where real space basis vectors are easier to use and others where reciprocal basis vectors are easier to use.
-It's better to treat them as two interconvertible types for that reason.

 # Atoms

 ## `NamedAtom`